Terms And Conditions

 5.2 We may make a deduction from the reimbursement for loss in value of any goods supplied, if the loss is the result of handling by you other than what is necessary to establish the nature, characteristics and functioning of the goods/plants.

 5.3 For the avoidance of doubt (without limiting the effect of clause 5.2) if in the case of plants, they are not alive, nor of re-saleable quality when returned to us (for example if the plants are dry, have not been cared-for including sufficient watering throughout their stay with you, or the leaves and shoots are damaged in any way) then this is likely to result in a deduction being made in accordance with clause 5.2.
 Plants must remain in their original growing container with original label and associated plant supports, must have been kept frost free at all times and watered every day without fail, but not waterlogged by sitting in water for any duration of time.
+Plants must not have been planted or repotted.
 Dry goods must be kept in their original packaging, sealed and be of merchantable quality when returned/upon receipt by us.

 5.4 We will make the reimbursement without undue delay, and not later than: